jahid-hasan-sajeeb/Emergency-Hotline/README.md

 <h3>What is Event Bubbling and how does it work?</h3>
  Event Bubbling means that when we create an event that happens on an element (like a click on a button), that event doesn’t just happen there and end.
-It "bubbles up" from the clicked element to its parent, then to its upper parent, and so on, all the way up to the document.
+It "bubbles up" from the clicked element to its parent, then to its upper parent, and so on, all the way up to the document.<br>

 <li>For example: